-Busy Notre Dame senior says his mission-focused school is unlike any other.
+Busy Notre Dame grad says his mission-focused high school is unlike any other.

-Notre Dame senior Rowland Scheessele is taking a little break after finishing up the first semester of his final year of high school.
+Notre Dame 2019 graduate Rowland Scheessele was taking a little break after finishing up a recent semester of his final year of high school.
 That's probably a good thing because it would be pretty tough to find a student anywhere who gets involved in more things in a semester, in a month or on any given day.
 But he's not complaining.
 Far from it.

 In fact, despite healthy doses of academics, clubs and other extracurriculars, Scheessele says it's because of all of that activity that he thinks Notre Dame is the place to be for any young student.